top of page

 BIKE CHOICE

 Wide, low-pressure tubeless tires (at least 40mm, preferably wider) are the way to go.
-For Saturday, a gravel bike works well for the 25-mile route, but you might consider a hardtail mountain bike for the 45 and 65-mile routes due to extended bumpy rocky/cobbly/rutted sections.
-For Sunday, a gravel bike works well for all three routes, although there are a few miles of brutality on both the 35 and 60-mile routes that will be a challenging but manageable on a gravel bike if you GO SLOW and pick your lines carefully.
+While you will inevitably encounter chunky sections, all of the routes are rideable on a gravel bike.
+Hardtail mountain bikes are also appropriate and will be more comfortable on the downhills, but they will be slower on the asphalt sections.
 Please note that e-bikes are NOT allowed on the RACE routes.
 If you do ride an e-bike on the recreational routes, please let us know when you check in at the timing table at the finish line.

 Roads.jpg